awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 You should also ensure that your VPC is configured according to the recommended best practices\.
 See [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the *Amazon VPC User Guide*\.

-### Related PCI DSS Requirements<a name="pcidss-es-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-es-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If your Amazon ES clusters contain cardholder data, the Amazon ES domains should be placed in a VPC, which enables secure communication between Amazon ES and other services within the VPC without the need for an internet gateway, NAT device, or VPN connection port\.